Outlook 2010 Manual Setup for IMAP

-Since we no longer offer support for Outlook 2010, the information below is provided only for historical reasons, and should not be used to setup new addresses.
+Since we no longer offer support for Outlook 2010, the information below is provided only for historical reasons, and should not be used to setup new computers or addresses.

 This page explains how to set up Microsoft Outlook 2010 to send and receive email for an email mailbox you’ve created.

 These instructions create a “IMAP” connection using SSL security.
 If you prefer to create a “POP3” connection, see our Outlook 2010 POP settings page instead.

 Before you continue, you should enter your email address (the address you want to set up in Outlook) in the box above.
 Entering your email address makes sure that the instructions below are correct.

 1. Start the Microsoft Outlook program.

 Use the Start menu to start Outlook 2010.
 If you’ve never used Outlook before, it will prompt you to create a new account.
 In that case, skip ahead to step 2.

 If you’ve previously used Outlook and it doesn’t prompt you, click the File tab, then the Add Account button:

 When this window appears, leave the spaces empty, choose the Manually configure server settings or additional server types option, then click Next.